 STENA LAGAN was a Stena Line owned and operated freight and passenger (Ro-Pax) ferry which was completed in 2005.
-Until recently she served on the route between Belfast and Liverpool (Birkenhead) with her sister-ship STENA MERSEY.
+Until March 2020 she served on the route between Belfast and Liverpool (Birkenhead) with her sister-ship STENA MERSEY.
 STENA LAGAN and her sister were the largest passenger ships to ever sail on the Belfast to Liverpool route until the arrival of STENA EDDA.
-A third freight only (Ro-Ro) ferry, STENA FORECASTER, also currently sails on the route adding additional freight capacity.
+A third freight only (Ro-Ro) ferry also usually sails on the route adding additional freight capacity.

 Until recently, sister-ships STENA LAGAN and STENA MERSEY spent their entire lives operating together.
 This was almost exclusively on the route between Belfast and Birkenhead for four different operators.
 Both ships are expected to leave the Irish Sea during 2020, and will be replaced by the brand-new Stena E-Flexers STENA EDDA and STENA EMBLA.
 STENA LAGAN has already left the Birkenhead route, going for rebuilding work in Turkey during March 2020.

-STENA LAGAN was built in Italy by Cantiere Navale Visentini and completed in 2005.
+STENA LAGAN was built in Italy by Cantiere Navale Visentini and completed in 2005 as LAGAN VIKING(ii).
 She was the first vessel in the Visentini Ro-Pax series with the more efficient “FlexBow” hull, making her a third generation Visentini Ro-Pax.
 All subsequent Visentini Ro-Pax vessels have been based on this hull design.
-Her first operator was Norse Merchant Ferries.
-When that company was acquired by Maersk subsidiary Norfolk Line, the ship and route transferred to that operator.

 The following year, a further investment of £4.6m in both ships saw further refurbishment take place.
 This brought STENA LAGAN and her sister right up to Stena Line standards and looking like new inside and out.
 Internally the layout of the passenger accommodation remains similar, but the original Studio Ancora designed interior has been replaced with a new design by Stena’s favoured interior designer Figura.